UNIFY Accelerating people-centered smart cities

 Now turning to Arnauld, he is a freelance governance expert and digital analyst.
 To date, he has faced challenges working with governments since he had limited involvement in the decision-making process for the projects he was assigned to.
 Nonetheless, Arnauld learns about the innovative platform called Unify hosted by UN Habitat through his network.

-Feature validation
+Research: Feature validation

 To refine our service, we developed initial low-fidelity prototypes and tested our user, value, and business hypotheses by validating them with a range of stakeholders, including civil servants such as councillors, partners like freelancers, and domain experts.
 This collaborative process enabled us to gather feedback and make necessary adjustments to enhance our offering.